ArpadGBondor/50_Projects_In_50_Days-19_Theme_Clock/README.md

 The solution automatically loads the previously chosen theme.
 If there's no previous setting saved then it sets dark theme based on the browser's preferences.

-The minute and hour arms are slowly moving every second.
+The minute and hour hands are slowly moving every second.

-The transition that animates the movement of the arms is turned off for 1 second every time when the time changes from '11:59:59' to '00:00:00'.
-The arms of the clock are not spinning anymore.
+The transition that animates the movement of the hands is turned off for 1 second every time when the time changes from '11:59:59' to '00:00:00'.
+The hands of the clock are not spinning anymore.

 I also added clock face.